pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

 ## Languages in Field Types

 Streams fully supports language files in field types.
-The canonical language for PyroStreams is English, so we'll use English in the following examples.
+The canonical language for Streams is English, so we'll use English in the following examples.

 Inside your field type folder, you'll need a folder called **language**.
 Inside this, you can add the different language folders.
 In this case, English.

-PyroStreams will recognize and load a language file with the same slug as your field type.
+Streams will recognize and load a language file with the same slug as your field type.
 So if we are creating a language file for the Email field type, the structure would look like this:

 	email
 		- language